m4eca/Semilla-Laica-Mae-C_PKS/CWE -79 XSS.md

 - Change the appearance or content of websites.
 - Redirect users to malicious sites.
 -Perform phishing or trick users into giving away credentials.

+---

+## Reflection

+This lesson showed how attackers can use simple things like comment boxes or search bars to run harmful scripts.
+I learned that there are different types of XSS, and each one works in its own way some save the script, some reflect it, and some run only in the browser.
+It’s important to clean and check user input properly, and use tools like CSP to help block these attacks before they happen.